StanfordSpezi/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/SpeziOnboarding.md

 ## Overview

-The `SpeziOnboarding` module provides views that can be used for performing onboarding tasks, such as providing an overview of your app and asking a user to read and sign a consent document.
+The `SpeziOnboarding` module provides views that can be used for performing onboarding tasks, such as providing an overview of your app and, in combination with [SpeziConsent](https://swiftpackageindex.com/stanfordspezi/speziconsent/documentation/speziconsent) asking a user to read and sign a consent document.

 @Row {
     @Column {